-Criteria for award recipients
+Criteria and understandings for Anabaptist scholarships recipients

 - Leadership potential and demonstrated skills, based on information gained from references.